InsideSchools: History

 The idea was originally launched by journalist Clara Hemphill in the fall of 2000 as a project of Advocates for Children of New York.
 According to a New York Times story, "the guide was designed to make good on the promise of citywide school choice," and it initially featured 50 reviews of schools in Queens.
 Hemphill, the author of the guide book series, New York City's Best Public Schools, was director, and Jill Chaifetz, then director of Advocates for Children, and Judy Baum, a former director of information services at the Public Education Association, helped create the site, which was originally under the domain name publicschoolreports.org.
 On Sept.
 2, 2002, the website was re-launched as insideschools.org with "descriptive tidbits (as Zagat's restaurant guides do) focusing on a school's emotional and physical aspects," according to the New York Times.
 At the time of the re-launch, the staff had compiled profiles of one third of the 1,200 public schools then operating in the city.
 The reporting and writing was funded by an initial 18-month grant of $650,000 from the Alfred P. Sloan Foundation.

 In 2004, the New York Times published an article called "Finding a Neighborhood and a School."
 The reporter asked Clara Hemphill for a list of noteworthy schools from the website profiles, which they printed alongside real estate assessments of the surrounding neighborhood.
 The newspaper wrote that Insideschools has a "more impressionistic assessment of each school" than the data provided by the Department of Education.

 In December, 2006, Pamela Wheaton took over as director of the project.
-On June 7, 2007, staff writer Philissa Cramer launched the Insideschools blog to "help visitors sort out education news in New York, answer questions from parents, students, and educators, and generally supplement the information found on the rest of our site."
+On June 7, 2007, staff writer Philissa Cramer launched the Insideschools blog.
 In Sept.
-2008, the website was redesigned and relaunched, in an effort to make updating the school profiles easier.
+2008, the website was redesigned and relaunched.

 In 2010 the Milano School of Policy, Management, and Environment's Center for New York City Affairs took over InsideSchools.